danburzo/toolbox/README.md

 [p5.js](https://github.com/lmccart/p5.js) | A JS client-side library for creating graphic and interactive experiences, based on the core principles of Processing.
 [rune.js](https://github.com/runemadsen/rune.js) | A JavaScript library for programming graphic design systems with SVG.
-[mojs](https://github.com/legomushroom/mojs) | motion graphics toolbelt for the web
+[mojs](https://github.com/legomushroom/mojs) | motion graphics toolbelt for the web [ccapture.js](https://github.com/spite/ccapture.js/) | A library to capture canvas-based animations at a fixed framerate.
+[matter-js](https://github.com/liabru/matter-js) | A 2D rigid body physics engine for the web

 ### Data visualization

 | Github repo | Description |
 | ----------- | ----------- |
 [d3](https://github.com/mbostock/d3) | A JavaScript visualization library for HTML and SVG.
+See also (https://github.com/wbkd/awesome-d3)[awesome-3d] for things you can do with it.
-[MetricsGraphics](https://github.com/mozilla/metrics-graphics) | A library optimized for concise, principled data graphics and layouts.
+[MetricsGraphics](https://github.com/mozilla/metrics-graphics) | A library optimized for concise, principled data graphics and layouts, built on top of d3
 [dagre](https://github.com/cpettitt/dagre) | Directed graph renderer for JavaScript (see also [dagre-d3](https://github.com/cpettitt/dagre-d3)).
 [WebCola](https://github.com/tgdwyer/WebCola) | JavaScript constraint-based graph layout.